drdaemos/xc5-docs/en/changing_store_logic/creating_custom_email_notifications.md

 # Implementation

 First of all, this task requires you to have a custom module.
-We'll {% link "create a new module" ref_KLBakhPi %} with the developer ID **Tony** and the module ID **EmailDemo**.
+We'll {% link "create a new module" ref_TZnqVJsw %} with the developer ID **Tony** and the module ID **EmailDemo**.
-Besides, we'll create a {% link "custom page" ref_hTAS4T58 %} in the admin area to test our notifications.
+Besides, we'll create a {% link "custom page" ref_OkHzgi1f %} in the admin area to test our notifications.
 Please note that this page is purely optional and will serve as an example of an action that triggers the notification.
 This page will be available at `cart.php?target=tony_custom_email` address.

 ## Creating the mailer method